Skip to main content

 dlt maps column contract modes into the extra fields settings as follows.

 Note that this works in two directions.
-If you use a model with such setting explicitly configured, dlt sets the column contract mode accordingly.
+If you use a model with such a setting explicitly configured, dlt sets the column contract mode accordingly.
 This also avoids synthesizing modified models.

 column modepydantic extra